-Exhibit C - Estimated 2015 Rates
+* It is expected that 14 trolley buses (eight 40-foot buses and six 60-foot buses) will be purchased solely to provide City-funded transit service, with delivery of buses potentially commencing during the period when the September 2015 City-funded transit service is in effect.

+Exhibit B

+Annual Estimated Fully Allocated Hourly Rate, Fleet Costs

+and Farebox Recovery Ratios

+(rest of this page is intentionally blank)

+Exhibit B-1

+2015 Estimated Fully Allocated Hourly Rate, Fleet Costs

+and Farebox Recovery Ratios

 The rates shown below represent the rates that are estimated for 2015 based on the type of service being operated.
 The estimated cost of the service is determined by multiplying the appropriate rate times the annual hours being operated on the corresponding vehicle type.
+These rates are to do not reflect any farebox recovery adjustment.

-ESTIMATED 2015 FULLY ALLOCATED HOURLY OPERATING RATES
+ESTIMATED 2015 FULLY ALLOCATED HOURLY OPERATING RATES: